pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 - kodi (media center)
 - monitorix

+### Footnotes

+- *Some IPs, services & network interfaces have been altered to protect user privacy.*

 ## Things that still need to be done
 ### Automatic Email Reports
 Before we start checking the performance of the server I want to set something up to know who is logging into my server